 This week I had an article published in the monthly IGDA newsletter: Perspectives.
 My article was written as our company, Quest’s End Games, celebrates its first anniversary.
 I looked back at how lucky we’ve been, where that luck has come from, and how we’ve managed to stay afloat.
 Have a read!

-Earlier this year I reviewed The Bureau: XCOM Declassified for PlayerAttack.
+A while back, I reviewed The Bureau: XCOM Declassified for PlayerAttack.
 Because of this, they asked if I’d be interested in taking a look at XCOM: Enemy Within, the expansion to last year’s XCOM: Enemy Unknown.
 I jumped at the chance… and was stunned by how hard the game was.
 It took multiple playthroughs and three attempts at writing the review before I got to the final product.

 Earlier this year I was lucky enough to be asked by Flat Earth Games to help out on their debut title, TownCraft.
 I worked as something of a design consultant – my first time in that role – and had an absolute blast.
 TownCraft is a fantastic little crafting/ exploration game for iPad, and has been getting some very positive reviews.
 I can’t wait to see what Flat Earth do next, and hope they’ll ask me to get involved again!